jep00/matlabsim/README.md

 # Matlab Simulation and Algebra Coursework
 This is a first year university coursework completed in 2018, uploaded after.
 It was my first major piece of coursework, and I recieved a grade of 90%.

+In the file currently, there is the final report: at some point after I graduate, I'll come on and upload the MATLAB files.

 <b>The Task</b>

 <em>Task One: Collision-less Brownian Motion</em>